drv-rajesh/drv-rajesh.github.io/recents/all.md

 <hr>

 <h3> Announcing Weekly News! </h3>
+<p> Each week, I publish a collation of my favourite new developments from the engineering, science, and technology fields. <a href="/news"> Read more </a> </p>

 <h3> 2021 Bucket List </h3>
 <p> I utilized the situation in 2020 to my full advantage, and here's how I want to continue staying productive.
 Feel free to use certain categories as templates for generating your own bucket list! <a href="/recents/2021"> Read more </a> </p>